 However, one of the challenges of converting to such mobile HR software is that employers may not use it to full advantage.
 If deployed hastily, managers may overlook valuable features of their company’s new time and attendance app.
 If not supported by thoughtful HR policies, employees may still find ways to circumvent the system.

-With this in mind, we offer you 10 best practices for mobile time and attendance tracking.
+With this in mind, we offer you five best practices for mobile time and attendance tracking.
 Because when time and attendance apps are used the way they’re intended, productivity goes up, labor costs go down, employees are paid correctly and employers stay compliant.

 1. Improve Recruiting and Retention Results

 As the Great Resignation continues, employers continue to grapple with an acute labor shortage.
 One of the lessons learned in 2021: raising wages isn’t enough, even for hourly workers.

 For one thing, inflation is erasing some of those gains, especially for low-wage earners.
 For another, many workers are facing burnout, worn down by heavy workloads, unrelenting COVID fears, childcare issues, etc.

 Beyond competitive wages, the key to attracting and retaining strong hourly workers in 2022 may very well lie in enhancing the worker experience—not by reinventing the wheel, but by making a series of modest-yet-meaningful changes.